WHERE I STAND

 What we know:

-Nationally, we have a global carbon footprint that far exceeds our economic size and population.
+Nationally, Australia has a global carbon footprint which far exceeds our economic size and population.
 We contribute around 4.5% of global fossil carbon dioxide emissions, with 80% of those emissions coming from its fossil fuel exports.
 Yet we’re just 0.3% of the global population.*

 How to get to work:

-Climate change is here and Franklin needs to adapt quickly:
+Climate change is here now, and Franklin needs to adapt quickly and build resilience.

-• Establish Commonwealth/State more firebreaks and buffers, controlled burns, early warning systems, grants for fire-resistant upgrades, fund firefighters and equipment properly, have a plan for worst case scenarios.
+• Invest in Fire Preparation: More firebreaks and buffers, controlled burns, early warning systems, grants for fire-resistant upgrades, fund firefighters and equipment properly, have a plan for worst case scenarios.
 Establish fire-resistant community centres and push for affordable insurance premiums in high-risk zones.

-• Work with similarly minded members of parliament to change Australia from a laggard to a leader on climate change, accelerating the emissions reduction ambition to 75% reduction by 2035 and urgently focus on methane emissions
+• Emissions Reduction- Working with similarly minded members of parliament to change Australia from a laggard to a leader on climate change, accelerating the emissions reduction ambition to 75% reduction by 2035 and urgently focus on methane emissions.**

-• Support all moves to stop any new coal mines and any further gas drilling or building of nuclear power plants
+• No New Coal, Gas and Nuclear- Supporting all moves to stop any new coal mines and any further gas drilling or building of nuclear power plants.

 * Climate Analytics